AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 ## Which backends and models are supported?

-Unless you modify the app to your own needs you should only use our pretrained model that takes 480x270 (256x256 for Ambarella CV25 and Google TPU) RGB (interleaved or planar) images as input, and that outputs an array of 2 confidence scores of person and car in the format of `float32`.
+Unless you modify the app to your own needs you should only use our pretrained model that takes 256x256 RGB (interleaved or planar) images as input, and that outputs an array of 2 confidence scores of person and car in the format of `uint8`.

 You can run the example with any inference backend as long as you can provide it with a model as described above.